-8. Related Party Transactions:
+7. Related Party Transactions:

 The Agency has participated in Commerce Center Land Sales with the Columbia Economic Development Corporation (CEDC).
 The Agency performed an administrative role in the transfer of the land and in accordance with agreements with the CEDC, received a stipend, called Fees from Sale of Land.
-The Agency recorded \$2,740 for this arrangement in 2015.
-As of December 31, 2015, \$1,240 was receivable from CEDC related to this arrangement.

-During the year ended December 31, 2016, the Agency recorded \$1,306 of land sale income related to the sale of Commerce Park land (see note 6).
+During the years ended December 31, 2017 and 2016, the Agency recorded \$2,420 and \$1,306, respectively, of land sale income related to the sale of Commerce Park land (see note 6).

 The Agency pays an administrative fee to the CEDC quarterly for expenses that CEDC staff incurs on behalf of the Agency.
-There were no outstanding fees to be paid as of December 31, 2016 or 2015.
-The Agency paid \$25,000 in fees during 2016.
-During 2015, the fee was waived by CEDC and no amount was paid.
+There were no outstanding fees to be paid as of December 31, 2017 or 2016.
+The Agency paid \$24,000 and \$25,000 in fees during 2017 and 2016, respectively.